🔐 Data Encryption for Secure Payments

 export const encryptWithRequestKey = (

-sensitiveData: string,
+sensitiveData: any,

 publicKey: string,